PragyaShukla2580/Digital-Speech-Processing/README.md

 # Digital-Speech-Processing

 The most common means of communication is speech.
 Speech processing refers to the intersection of digital signal processing and natural language processing.
-There are many forms of speech processing and speech processing is used in a lot of different applications.
+There are many forms of speech processing and speech processing is used in a lot of different applications such as:
 <ul>
   <li>Speech emotion recognition in intelligent household robots.</li>
   <li>Speaker verification.</li>